-- Note that teleconferencing apps like Zoom provide a prompt when joining a meeting to test your video/audio before anyone else can hear you.
+- Note that both Zoom and Teams provide a prompt when joining a meeting to test your video/audio before anyone else can hear you.

 - Plan to use a headset if you're in a noisy or active environment.

-- UIW always recommends using a headsets, as it'll ensure there won't be an echo commonly caused by "hot mics" or speaker output.
+- If possible, use a headset and microphone combo, as it'll ensure there won't be an echo commonly caused by "hot mics" or speaker output.

 - Don't wait until the last minute to test your technology

-- Limit distractions: You can make it easier to focus on the meeting by turning off notifications, closing or minimizing running apps, and muting your smartphone.
+- You can make it easier to focus on the meeting by turning off notifications, closing or minimizing running apps, and muting your smartphone.

-- Be on time: Also know that scheduled video meetings generally start directly at the scheduled start time, as opposed to in-person meetings where people gather leading up to the scheduled start time.
+- Also know that scheduled video meetings generally start directly at the scheduled start time, as opposed to in-person meetings where people gather leading up to the scheduled start time.

-- Position your camera properly: Make sure to frame the camera to correctly to show your face or the desired area.
+- Make sure to frame the camera to correctly to show your face or the desired area.
 Avoid awkward or low angles of body parts or the face.

-Zoom video conferencing is available at no cost to all actively employed faculty and staff, as well as students who are actively enrolled in classes at UIW.
+Zoom is available at no cost to all actively employed faculty and staff**, as well as students who are actively enrolled in classes at UIW.

 **If you are enrolled or employed under of the School of Osteopathic Medicine, your Zoom account settings and available options might differ from those listed on this page... contact a Software Specialist for specific limitations, inquiries, or concerns.